the-virtual-brain/tvb-root/tvb_documentation/tutorials/tutorial_1_BuildingYourOwnBrainNetworkModel.rst

    :alt: Gaussian local connectivity.
    :scale: 30%

-4. Name your *Locl Connectivity* and save it by clicking on *Create new Local Connectivity* on the bottom left corner.
+4. Name your *Local Connectivity* and save it by clicking on *Create new Local Connectivity* on the bottom right corner.

 This data structure is saved under the name *LocalConnectivity\_Gaussian\_zc\_40*.